Jennie Smith (1863-1940)

 Janet Harmon Bragg (1907-1993)

-Janet was one of the 4 aviators that built and operated the first black owned airport in the United States, The Robbins IL Airport in 1931.
-The airport had ground, air and mechanical aviation training classes taught by John C. Robinson (1903-1954) and Cornelius R. Coffey (1903-1992)
+Janet was one of the 4 aviators that help build and operated the first black owned airport in the United States, The Robbins Airport in 1931.
+The airport had a flight ground school, air and mechanical aviation training classes were taught by John C. Robinson (1903-1954) and Cornelius R. Coffey (1903-1992).
+The first two airplanes for the school were purchased

 John C. Robinson (1903-1954)